xyproto/af/README.md

 * Abs (`math.Abs`)
 * Tanh (`math.Tanh`)

-Functions that take two arguments are also included:
+One functions that takes two arguments is also included:

 * PReLU (`x >= 0 ? x : x * a`)